The mod $p$ Riemann-Hilbert correspondence and the perfect site: Preliminaries on the derived categories

 The category of modules over any coherent ring such that any finitely presented module is of finite projective dimension (e.g., the infinite-dimensional polynomial algebra $\mathbb{F}_p[x_1, x_2, x_3, \dots ]$) is an example of a locally regular coherent Grothendieck abelian category (take $\mathcal{A}_0'$ to be the category of finitely generated free modules).

 \begin{proposition} Suppose $\mathcal{A}$ is a locally regular coherent Grothendieck abelian category.
 Then: \begin{enumerate} \item $\mathcal{D}(\mathcal{A})$ is Postnikov complete. \item The compact objects of $\mathcal{D}(\mathcal{A})$ consist of those objects which are $t$-bounded and all of whose cohomology groups belong to $\mathcal{A}_0$. \end{enumerate} \end{proposition} \begin{proof} Let us first show that the objects of $\mathcal{A}_0 \subset \mathcal{A}$ are pseudo-coherent (also called almost compact), i.e., they are compact in each truncation $\mathcal{D}(\mathcal{A})^{\geq -n}$.
 In fact, by \cite[Cor.~C.6.5.9]{SAG}, the Grothendieck prestable $\infty$-category $\mathcal{D}(\mathcal{A})^{\leq 0}$ is coherent in the sense of \cite[Def.~C.6.5.1]{SAG}, and in particular any object of $\mathcal{A}$ can be written as a filtered colimit of objects in $\mathcal{A}$ which are pseudo-coherent objects in $\mathcal{D}(\mathcal{A})^{\leq 0}$, cf.~\cite[Prop.~C.6.5.6]{SAG}; by compactness in the heart, this means that any object of $\mathcal{A}_0$ is necessarily pseudo-coherent.
-Since the subcategory of pseudo-coherent objects of $\mathcal{D}(\mathcal{A})^{\leq 0}$ is closed under finite limits (again by coherence, \cite[Def.~C.6.5.1]{SAG}) and therefore under extensions, we conclude that $\mathcal{A}_0$ is closed under extensions.
+Since the subcategory of pseudo-coherent objects of $\mathcal{D}(\mathcal{A})^{\leq 0}$ is closed under finite limits (again by coherence, \cite[Def.~C.6.5.1]{SAG}) and therefore under extensions,\footnote{An extension is obtained as a fiber of a map to the suspension.} we conclude that $\mathcal{A}_0$ is closed under extensions.